 About the Forest of Bowland National Landscape

-The Forest of Bowland is one of 46 National Landscape across Britain and covers 803 square kilometres (312 square miles) of overwhelmingly rural landscapes in Lancashire and Yorkshire.
+The Forest of Bowland is one of 46 National Landscapes across Britain and covers 803 square kilometres (312 square miles) of overwhelmingly rural landscapes in Lancashire and Yorkshire.

 Designated as an Area of Outstanding Natural Beauty in 1964, it’s important for its heather moorland, blanket bog and rare birds like the iconic Hen Harrier – symbol of the Forest of Bowland AONB.